Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

    ```bash
    ncn-m001# passwd
    ```
+  > **`NOTE`** A workaround script for rotaing the default private ssh key is available after installing the csm-install-workarounds rpm in a later step

 14. Run `kubectl get nodes` to see the full Kubernetes cluster.
     > **`NOTE`** If the new node fails to join the cluster after running other cloud-init items please refer to the